YasmineBB/curated/README.md

 When a user selects an artist, they are taken to the artist detail page which gives the full set of information, including the artists social media links, if they have them.

-The links to socials only take the user to each sites homepage for the purpose of this project, but if this site was developed in the future, of course this would be accurate.
+The links to socials only take the user to each sites' homepage for the purpose of this project, but if this site was developed in the future, of course this would be accurate.

 ### Future Features

 ### Accessibility

 ## Issues & Bugs

+### Bug #1 - Sign Up

+I had an issue when testing user sign up on the site.
+After entering all the information and clicking the Sign-Up button, the page was stuck on loading and wouldn't take the user to the intended next step, which was sending the confirmation link and displaying the page explaining so.
+The user was, however, added to the database, after checking in the Django admin.
+When signing up using the same information, assuming it hadn't been successful, the user was alerted that a user with that information already existed in the database.
+After spending time troubleshooting, I contacted tutor Support who assisted me and discovered the fix was that Heroku wasn't using the correct version of Python, and the fix was to create a runtime.txt file and that solved the issue.

 ## Technologies Used